coredns/coredns/plugin/atlas/README.md

 - check authoritative, additional answers for each supported RR
 - make ServeDNS dry
 - write more tests
-- remove NSEC3 from record.rr_types because its not supported by coredns

 ## Why [Ariga Atlas](https://atlasgo.io/getting-started)?